SkymindIO/SKIL_Examples/skil_yolo2_app/README.md

-# Import the .pb File into the SKIL Model Server
+# Import the TensorFlow Protobuff File into the SKIL Model Server

-Now we can log into SKIL and import the .pb file we created in the previous step.
+Now we can log into SKIL and import the TensorFlow protobuff (.pb) file we created in the previous step.

 * log into SKIL
 * select the "deployments" option on the left side toolbar